Receive settlements

 - Bimonthly – 1st and 15th of each month

-If a scheduled settlement falls on a non-business day in your settlement time zone, the funds are settled on the following business day instead.
+If a scheduled settlement is due to be paid out on a non-business day in your settlement time zone, the funds are settled on the following business day instead.

 Information